JanHerca/urantiapedia/output/wikijs/en/article/Neal_Waldrop/legacy_and_inspiration.md

 With all this in mind, I counsel patience and persistence, mainly continuing to rely on person-to-person contact and other techniques that are consensual and informal.
 This, of course, can and should include conferences, seminars, courses, study group meetings, and other types of voluntary gatherings, without resorting to mass-market advertising or other forms of publicity aimed at the general population.
 In section 6 of Paper 52, a Mighty Messenger informs us:

 > Even on normal evolutionary worlds the realization of the world-wide brotherhood of man is not an easy accomplishment.
 On a confused and disordered planet like Urantia such an achievement requires a much longer time and necessitates far greater effort.
-(Presented by a Mighty Messenger) [[UB 52:6.2](/en/The_Urantia_Book/52#p6_2)]
+(Presented by a Mighty Messenger) <a id="a118_289"></a>[[UB 52:6.2](/en/The_Urantia_Book/52#p6_2)]

 ---